Probiotics are living microorganisms and need food to survive and flourish. The "foods" they consume are known as prebiotics.

 The Bottom Line on Prebiotics

 If you eat a healthy diet that includes plenty of foods that have prebiotics, you can ensure that you're providing your gut bacteria what they need to flourish.
-Rather than invest your money in a prebiotic supplement, put it toward quality probiotic supplement with a variety of probiotic strains and probiotic foods instead.
+Rather than invest your money in a prebiotic supplement, put it toward quality probiotic supplement and probiotic foods instead.
 These investments will pay daily dividends for a lifetime.